veit/jupyter-tutorial/docs/data-processing/postgresql/postgis/index.rst

 * OpenGIS with well-known text and well-known binary
 * Extended Well-Known Text and Extended Well-Known Binary also with height information and/or measured values
-* SQL/MM with Circularstring, Compoundcurve, Curvepolygon, Multicurve und Multisurface
+* SQL/MM with Circularstring, Compoundcurve, Curvepolygon, Multicurve and Multisurface

 `GEOS <https://trac.osgeo.org/geos/>`_, on the other hand, contains the numerous